projectcontour/contour/site/_guides/external-authorization.md

 You can bind an authorization server to Contour by creating a [`ExtensionService`][4] resource.
-This resource tells Contour that the service exists, and that it should program Envoy with an upstream cluster directing traffic to it.
+This resource tells Contour the service exists, and that it should program Envoy with an upstream cluster directing traffic to it.
 Note that the `ExtensionService` resource just binds the server; at this point Contour doesn't assume that the server is an authorization server.